Weight Gain: It’s All About the Hormones!

 Intermittent fasting.
 If you have IBS or digestive issues, it inhibits serotonin.
 Intermittent fasting will help heal the gut, correct your digestive issues and help improve serotonin production.
 It will also stabilize your blood sugar and Insulin which will, in turn, help level out your cortisol production.
 Intermittent fasting could be squeezing your eating window within 2-8 hours.

 Exogenous Keto Supplement and the keto diet.
 When you eat a ketogenic diet and even utilize a keto supplement that puts you into ketosis within 30 minutes, you shut down the insulin production, which increases GABA, to calm your brain down and reduce your stress.

 I explain it as feeling like my problems are 20 feet away from me instead of right in front of my face.
 That overwhelming feeling of stress disappears.

 As I do this, I am also reducing the insulin which is then reducing cortisol production.
-If you try to do this without the keto supplement, in the beginning, you actually might feel a little more stressed because you are switching fuel systems from a high carb and sugar diet to a higher fat diet.
+If you try to do this without the keto supplement, in the beginning, you actually might feel a little more stressed because you are switching fuel systems from a high carb and sugar diet to a higher fat and protein diet.